Aerial view of Campbell's Resort in Chelan, Wash. Image courtesy of Campbell's Resort

 Adjacent to Nefarious is another winery, which folks around town recommended as having some of the best wine in the Lake Chelan AVA.
 It’s called Fielding Hills Winery.
 And yes, the wine is wonderful, and the tasting room is beautiful, with its circular bar and stunning views of green vines, a purple haze of lavender and brown hills.
 You can bring a picnic to eat outside.
 Kids are welcome here, inside or out (something we found to be true about all of the Chelan wineries).
 The bottle you’ll want to take home is the estate “Tribute”; it has something mysterious in its flavor profile — tea or maybe crushed roses?

-Hang a left on Lakeshore Rd., and in about a mile, turn left into Karma Vineyards.
+Hang a left on Lakeshore Road, and in about a mile, turn left into Karma Vineyards.
 A few things set this place apart.
-It makes sparkling wine, and you can get a generous flight for $20.
-It has fancy snacks, too.
+It makes sparkling wine, and it has fancy snacks, too.
 Tastings happen on a patio that abuts a koi pond, sure to captivate the littles.
-Karma’s méthode champenoise brut would be a celebratory addition to your wine cave.

 Every family’s food mood and craving can be satisfied in Chelan.
 Local Myth Pizza has earned its name: The pesto chicken pie nearly levitated off its thin crust, it was so loaded with roasted garlic!
 The chicken fried steak at the Apple Cup Cafe was not greasy — a miracle given that it was blanketed in delicious milk gravy.